jacqueline-kraus/MS3-TravelCrowd/README.md

 ## Features left to implement:
 - Categories: Add categories for the user to choose from and to search for (for instance "Family vacation", "Beach", "Mountains", etc.)
-- Email Newsletter: A user can subscribe to the newsletter and receives updated per email when another member publishes as deal.
+- Email Newsletter: A user can subscribe to the newsletter and receives updates per email when another member publishes as deal.
-- Changing the background-image automatically: Having automatically changning background-images, that change on reload of the page.
+- Changing the background-image automatically: Having automatically changing background-images, that change on reload of the page.
 This is a source of inspiration and brings the user in a better travelling mood.
 Idea is similiar to [Bing](https://www.bing.com/).
 - Liked-deals list: Option to save deals of others that a user likes and wants to review later without searching again for it.
 - IATA code list: Autocomplete option for IATA code in the departure airport input field.